mapbox/tile-count/README.md

 * `-c` *rrggbb*: Specify the color to use in raster tiles as a hex color.
 * `-w`: Make tiles for a white background instead of a black background.

+### Vector tiles

+* `-1`: Output an individual polygon for each bin instead of combining them into MultiPolygons.

 ### Miscellaneous controls

 * `-p` *cpus*: Use the specified number of parallel tasks.